jbacl/StockMarketWebsite/README.md

 ﻿# Stock Analysis Dashboard using _Python_ and _Dash_
- ## A fully functional Java project that was designed and built to replicate the standard features of an ATM.
- ### Analyze and predict real-time data with the use of machine learning
+ ### A fully functional Python project that was designed and built to analyze and predict real-time stock prices with the use of machine learning and graphs.

  ![](https://github.com/jbacl/myrender-stockmarket-app/blob/main/src/assets/stock.gif)